oroinc/documentation/platform/install_upgrade/installation_quick_start_dev/index.rst

    sudo -u nginx php ./bin/console oro:migration:data:load --fixtures-type=demo --env=prod

-**For developers only**: To customize the installation process and modify the database structure and/or data that are loaded in the OroPlatform after installation, you can:
+**For developers only**: To customize the installation process and modify the database structure and/or data that are loaded in OroPlatform after installation, you can:

 * :ref:`Execute custom migrations <execute-custom-migrations>`, and